AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 **Problem statement**: Given a set of nodes, each located at {`x`, `y`}, the goal is to visit them in a way that the total traveling distance is minimized.

-**Claim**: Given a set of nodes, it is possible to sort them in a ___specific___ way where the order by which the nodes were sorted represents the (near) optimal visitation sequence.
+**Claim**: Given a set of nodes, it is possible to select them (by pointing) in a ___specific___ order that represents the (near) optimal visitation sequence.

-**Goal of Pointer-Network** Given a set of nodes, the goal of the Pointer-Network sequentially point to the indexes of the input and, therefore, generate a sequence by which the nodes will be visited.
+**Goal of Pointer-Network** Given a set of nodes, the goal of the Pointer-Network is to sequentially point to the indexes of the input and, therefore, generate a sequence by which the nodes will be visited.

 **Encoder Input** Represents the coordinates of the nodes